xqb64/synapse/README.md

 ### Philosophy

-The design of the system is a balance among performance, RISC-alikeness, and keeping a dynamic type system.
+The design of the system is a balance among performance and RISC-alikeness.

 For example, when string concatenation was introduced into the language, there was a choice whether to overload the current opcode (`Opcode::Add`) or have a separate one.
 I decided to have a separate opcode `Opcode::Strcat` (and the `++` operator) at the expense of extending the instruction set with an additional instruction.
 However, this decision has kept the `Opcode::Add` implementation fast and simple and I avoided introducing a performance regression.